Sonseerhay/Sonseerhay/README.md

 - 👋 Hi, I’m @Sonseerhay
-- 👀 I assist with deploying and finding solutions for routing, switching, network security, and automation for enterprise networks.
+- 👀 I assist with finding technological solutions for enterprise networks, including but not limited to, routing, switching, network security, and automation.
-- 🌱 Currently studying for the CCNP ENCOR and ENAUTO exams
+- 🌱 Currently studying to become both CCNP ENCOR and ENAUTO certified.
-- 💞️ Looking to collaborate on any of the above topics as well as Raspberry Pi projects.
+- 💞️ Looking to collaborate on any of the above topics and to learn by labbing.
-- 📫 Reach me GitHUB or LinkedIn.
+- 📫 Reach me via GitHUB or LinkedIn.

 <!---
 Sonseerhay/Sonseerhay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.